December 26, 2021

 - Report for duty to Sid Richardson Scout Ranch.

 Join our living history staff and Crew 1872 for a week as a soldier in the 4th U.S. Cavalry on the 1870’s Texas frontier.
-Fire carbines, cannons, and Gatling guns in battle reenactments of the 1870’s Red River War and the Civil War (1861-65).
+Fire carbines, cannons, and Gatling guns in battle reenactments of the 1870’s Red River War and the frontier.

 U.S. Cavalry Camp: all food, program equipment & supplies, powder & shooting supplies, and cavalry uniforms provided.
 Must be at least 13 to participate.

-Our youth and adult staff are expert reenactors and certified artillery instructors who have participated in many of the largest Civil War battle reenactments in the country, including the 150th anniversary Gettysburg battle (see photos).
+Our youth and adult staff are expert reenactors and certified artillery instructors who have participated in many of the largest reenactments in the country, including the 150th anniversary Gettysburg battle (see photos).

-In our U.S. Cavalry program you’ll wear the uniform, learn the drills, eat the food, and live the life of a trooper in the famous 4th U.S. Cavalry, which fought with distinction against the Confederate army and later the Comanche and Kiowa.
+In our U.S. Cavalry program you’ll wear the uniform, learn the drills, eat the food, and live the life of a trooper in the famous 4th U.S. Cavalry, which served with distinction..

-For the last night of camp we’ll move to historic Fort Richardson State Park, home of the 4th and 6th U.S. Cavalry Regiments in the 1870’s.During the week you will drill, patrol, and fight battles against bands of bandits and Comancheros.
-The week will climax with large battles against local Civil War reenactment groups.
+For the last night of camp we’ll move to historic Fort Richardson State Park, home of the 4th and 6th U.S. Cavalry Regiments in the 1870’s.During the week you will drill, patrol, and fight battles against bands of bandits and Comancheros (traders from New Mexico).
+The week will climax with a large battle.
 Following the battle, we’ll travel 20 miles west and report to historic Fort Richardson State Park, tour historic fort, and sleep in the barracks.
 On December 30 or 31 you will be mustered out of the army on the parade ground at Fort Richardson.